ftamburin/BABILong-ITA/README.md

 First download the dataset from [our server](http://corpora.ficlit.unibo.it/UploadDIR/babilong-ita.tgz) and uncompress it into the main folder.

-To reproduce figures 2 and 3 execute the evaluation of each single LLM, for example:
+To reproduce figures 2 and 3 from the paper, execute the evaluation of each single LLM, for example:
 ```
 ./evaluate_model.sh "google/gemma-3-4b-it" ./babilong-ita
 ```
-To evaluate out LongMinerva solution based on SelfExtend
+To evaluate our LongMinerva solution based on [SelfExtend](https://github.com/datamllab/LongLM)

 ```
 cd LongLM
 ./evaluate_model.sh "sapienzanlp/Minerva-7B-base-v1.0" ../babilong-ita
 ```

-These scripts have been tested on:
+These scripts have been tested using:
-- Python 3.6.8
+- Python 3.10.16
-- NumPy 1.19.5
+- PyTorch 2.5.1
-- PyTorch 1.9.0
+- CUDA 12.4
-- NVIDIA NeMo 1.1.0
+on a NVIDIA RTX A4000 and a NVIDIA L40.

 If you use this dataset, please cite: